script-is/100Devs/README.md

 # 100Devs
-Repository for projects made for 100Devs Course
+Repositor y for projects made for 100Devs Course
 Day 3